 Child labor.
 While Oklahoma law does not require employers to post a notice of the state's child labor laws, an optional poster is available from the Department of Labor.

 Discrimination.
-As a remedy for discriminatory practices, the Commission on Human Rights may require the employer to post notices on its premises informing employees that it is illegal to make any employment decision on the basis of race, color, religion, national origin, disability, age, or sex (OK Stat.
+As a remedy for discriminatory practices, the Commission on Human Rights may require the employer to post notices on its premises informing employees that it is illegal to make any employment decision based on race, color, religion, national origin, disability, age, or sex (OK Stat.
 Tit.
 25 Sec.
 1505(C)(5)).

 Drugs and alcohol.
 An employer that requests or requires an applicant or employee to undergo drug or alcohol testing must have a drug and alcohol testing policy.
 The employer must provide a copy of the policy to each applicant upon his her acceptance of the job.
-Effective November 1, 2011, the policy may be provided by hand delivery, mail, e-mail, posting on the employer's website or intranet, or posting in a prominent employee access area (OK Stat.
+The policy may be provided by hand delivery, mail, e-mail, posting on the employer's website or intranet, or posting in a prominent employee access area (OK Stat.
 Tit.
-40 Sec.
-555).
+40 ...